 - Who else will be working on my case?

 - How frequently will you update me on my case?

 Schuster Law provides injured workers with a free consultation so that each potential client gets the opportunity to learn more about the law firm and the support our legal team has to offer.

-Generally, any injury or illness is coverable through workers’ compensation if it can be shown it is work related.
+Generally, any personal injury or illness is coverable through workers’ compensation if it can be shown it is work-related.
 Frequently, our attorneys work on cases that involve: